 So how is margin calculated for the Chinese exchanges and how does it differ from that used on other markets?

-Which markets?
+Which Markets?

 The key markets that clients are asking about are Shanghai Futures Exchange (SHFE), Shanghai International Energy Exchange (INE), Dalian Commodity Exchange (DCE) and Zhengzhou Commodity Exchange (ZCE).